ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 From an interoperability point of view, the policy that was applied by the Transparency Services is opaque to the Verifier, which is forced to trust the associated Registration Policy.
 If the policy of the Transparency Services evolves over time, or is different across Issuers, the assurances  derived from Receipt validation may not be uniform across all Signed Statements over time.

-To help Verifiers interpret the semantics of Signed Statement Registration, the SCITT Architecture defines a standard mechanism to include signals the Signed Statement itself which policies have been applied by the Transparency Service from a defined set of Registration Policies with standardized semantics.
+To help Verifiers interpret the semantics of Signed Statement Registration, the SCITT Architecture defines a standard mechanism to include signals within the Signed Statement itself, which policies have been applied by the Transparency Service from a defined set of Registration Policies with standardized semantics.
 Each policy that is expected to be enforced by the Transparency Service is represented by an entry in the Registration Policy info map (`reg_info`) in the COSE Envelope of the Signed Statement.
 The key of the map entry corresponds to the name of the policy, while its value (including its type) is policy-specific.
 For instance, the `register_by` policy defines the maximum timestamp by which a Signed Statement can be registered, hence the associated value contains an unsigned integer.

-While this design ensures that all Verifiers get the same guarantee regardless from which Service a Transparent Statement originates from, its main downside is that it requires the Issuer to include the necessary policies in the Envelope when the Signed Statement is produced.
+While this design ensures that all Verifiers get the same guarantee regardless from which Service a Transparent Statement originates from, its main downside is that it requires the Transparency Service to include the necessary policies in the Envelope when the Signed Statement becomes a Transparent Statement.
 Furthermore, it makes it impossible to register the same Signed Statement on two different Transparency Services, if their required Registration Policies are incompatible.

 {:aside}